PosoSAgapo/Pretrain-OpenNMT-py/README.md

 rnn_size: 384
 copy_attn: True
 ```
-After this YAML file is built, instead of running `onmt_train -config xxx.yaml`, you should use `pre_train_onmt_train -config xxx.yaml` instead, then you should be able to see the log ouput shows that the generation of bert embedding for both src vocab and tgt vocabulary.
+After this YAML file is built, instead of running `onmt_train -config xxx.yaml`, you should use `pnmt_train -config xxx.yaml` instead, then you should be able to see the log ouput shows that the generation of bert embedding for both src vocab and tgt vocabulary.

 In this example, you specify the `embeddings_type` as the `bert-base-uncased` and the word vector size is `768`, the Pre-train-OpenNMT will autromatically load the tokenizer and model of `bert-base-uncased` based on the transformers package.